ickerwx/requestfuzzer/README.md

 ## Usage

+First prepare two files, a request template and a rules file (see next section for details).
 A typical call will look like this:

 ```
 ./requestfuzzer.py -t ./template -r ./rules --host target.example.net -p 443 --tls -c ./clientcert.pem -k ./key.pem -d ./record.db